coverclock/com-diag-hazer/README.md

 of how to leverage Diminuto to get a lot done in not so much C code.
 I use Diminuto in virtually all of my C-based projects, and sometimes in other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.
+(Details of building Diminuto are shown below.)

-## Building
+## Tool Chain

 These days most Linux distributions do not include the basic tools to build C and C++ software (despite having themselves been developed